 It gives a nice Spanish flavor to every part of the burrito and eliminates the need for additional seasonings aside from salt and pepper.
 I’m partial to the Goya brand (no, I’m not being paid to say this) because it’s the brand I grew up eating.
 Look for the red can, not the blue.
 Those are the ones with sauce.

-5. Start forming your burritos.
+Step Five: Start forming your burritos.
 Add a small amount of the mixture into the center, sprinkle cheese on top, and then fold up burrito style.

-6. Pack burritos individually in aluminum foil and then pack them into freezer safe bags.
+Step Six: Pack burritos individually in aluminum foil and then pack them into freezer safe bags.

 Vegetarian Breakfast Burritos

-- 1 can beans in sauce Goya in the red can
+- 1 can Beans in Sauce Goya in the red can

-- 6 eggs
+- 6 Eggs

-- 2 cups shredded cheese
+- 2 cups Cheese shredded

-- 12 flour tortillas
+- 12 Flour Tortillas

 - To reheat, unwrap one burrito on a small plate.
 Microwave for 90 seconds.
 Turning over every 30 seconds.